MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication-types.md

 > When you use Azure Bot Service authentication with Web Chat there are some important security considerations you must keep in mind.
 For more information, see the [security considerations](~/bot-service-channel-connect-webchat.md#keep-your-secret-hidden-exchange-your-secret-for-a-token-and-generate-the-embed) section in the REST authentication article.

-For more information, see [Authentication](~/rest-api/bot-framework-rest-direct-line-3-0-authentication.md).
+For more information, see [Keep your secret hidden, exchange your secret for a token, and generate the embed](~/bot-service-channel-connect-webchat.md#keep-your-secret-hidden-exchange-your-secret-for-a-token-and-generate-the-embed).

 #### Web Chat